NAGB is a contemporary art museum dedicated to collecting, exhibiting, and celebrating Bahamian art.

 Established in 1996 and officially opened in 2003, NAGB was the first institution of its kind in the country.
 Housed in the historic Villa Doyle, the museum is a vital space for cultural preservation, education, and creative exchange.
 For over 20 years, NAGB has brought people of all ages together to explore, connect, and engage with art.
 At its core, the museum exists to educate, uplift, and inspire.

-Trace the history of the museum—from historic residence to the country’s leading arts institution.
+From historic residence to the country’s leading arts institution

 Get to know the people behind the museum, bringing our mission to life